Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: Abstract

 \section{Abstract}

-For a two degree of freedom quantum integrable system, a new spectral quantity is defined, the quantum rotation number.
-In the semiclassical limit, the quantum rotation number can be detected on a joint spectrum and is shown to converge to the well-known classical rotation number.
-The proof requires not only semiclassical analysis (including Bohr-Sommerfeld quantization rules) but also a detailed study on how quantum labels can be assigned to the joint spectrum in a smooth way.
-This leads to the definition and analysis of asymptotic lattices.
+This article introduces the notion of good labellings for asymptotic lattices in order to study joint spectra of quantum integrable systems from the point of view of inverse spectral theory.
+As an application, we consider a new spectral quantity for a quantum integrable system, the quantum rotation number.
+In the case of two degrees of freedom, we obtain a constructive algorithm for the detection of appropriate labellings for joint eigenvalues, which we use to prove that, in the semiclassical limit, the quantum rotation number can be calculated on a joint spectrum in a robust way, and converges to the well-known classical rotation number.
 The general results are applied to the semitoric case where formulas become particularly natural.